Gyula Kabos: Comedian and movie star

-Beginning with Márciusi Mese (A March tale) he begins to like doing movies.
-After the 1934 premier of Meseautó (Dream Car), his other massive success, he is confronted with standing ovation.
-The sudden fame surprises Kabos, as he does not understand why a movie star should be famous (until then he had only watched a few scenes from his own work).
-In his numerous later film characters he plays the tragicomical small man in the hard years of the 30s, motivated by fear to carry out foolish acts.
+Beginning with Márciusi Mese (A March tale) he began to enjoy making movies.
+After the 1934 premier of Meseautó (Dream Car), his other massive success, he was met with a standing ovation.
+The sudden fame surprised Kabos, as he did not understand why a movie star should be famous (until then he had only watched a few scenes from his own work).
+In his numerous later films, he played the tragicomical small man in the hard years of the 30s, motivated by fear to carry out foolish acts.
 While the public believed he became a rich movie star, Kabos's financial situation remained dire, as he needed to pay the debts of his theatrical failure, and had to support his poor family, who did not believe that he was much like them.
-Even while being the most known comedy star, because of the creditors, he only got 10 Pengő from his original 60 Pengő/day payment (as comparison actress Sári Fedák got 540 Pengő/day).
-To get his livelihood, he needed to make movie after movie, while also playing numerous theatres.
-His role in the Vígszínház act Lovagias Ügy is another great success, winning back his theatrical audience.
-By 1935, he becomes one of the most sought-after movie actor, as he could greatly adapt to the then-special process of shooting only one scene at a time.
+Even as the best-known comedy star in Hungary, because of the creditors, he only got 10 Pengő from his original 60 Pengő/day payment (as comparison actress Sári Fedák got 540 Pengő/day).
+To earn a livelihood, he needed to make movie after movie, while also playing numerous theatres.
+His role in the Vígszínház act Lovagias Ügy was another great success, winning back his theatrical audience.
+By 1935, he became one of the most sought-after movie actors, as he could greatly adapt to the then-special process of shooting only one scene at a time.
 Notable movies of this era are Halló Budapest and Köszönöm, hogy elgázolt.